 Beyond these obvious physical signs of abuse, family members will want to look for signs of manipulation or exploitation such as:

 - Large withdrawals from elder’s account

-- Missing valuables from home or resident’s room
+- Missing valuables from the home or resident’s room

 - Suspicious changes in legal documents such as wills and power of attorney

 - Unpaid medical bills